goelaryaman/goelaryaman.github.io/blog/_posts/2024-03-31-on-roerich.md

 So it won't be very refined, and might be riddled with typos, but I promise better work next time.

 ### Tryst with Roerich
 It was July '22, and I went to Allahabad Museum.
-Thought to check out the art gallery, like any other pretentious teenager; didn't understand the nuances of most of the artworks displayed there.
+Thought to check out the art gallery, like any other pretentious teenager; didn't understand the nuances of most of the artworks displayed there, *just like any other pretentious teenager* but then I saw a Roerich painting, and I was transfixed!
+I